DuyAnh1209/Chickenchill/README TEAM MINH.md

 <!-- Welcome line -->
 <p align="center">
-  This repository is home to an exciting Object-Oriented Programming (OOP) project, the classic game, Chicken Invaders, using Java.
+  This repository is home to an exciting Object-Oriented Programming (OOP) project, the classic game, Monsters INC, using Java.
 </p>

 <!-- TABLE OF CONTENTS -->